CassieMarie0728/my-awesomeness/README.md

 - [TuanManhCao/digital-garden](https://github.com/TuanManhCao/digital-garden) - Free Obisidian Publish alternative, for publishing your digital garden.
 - [aceh0und/swagbot](https://github.com/aceh0und/swagbot) - Automated bot that gets you SB on Swagbucks Effortlessly! ;)
 - [alishobeiri/thread-notebook](https://github.com/alishobeiri/thread-notebook) - AI-powered Jupyter Notebook.
 Use AI to generate and edit code cells, automatically fix errors, and chat with your data
+- [anfernee-create/notion-ai-resources](https://github.com/anfernee-create/notion-ai-resources) - A comprehensive collection of Notion resources, templates, AI integrations, and guides for solopreneurs and productivity enthusiasts
 - [automatisch/automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
 - [bhulston/bookmark_plugin](https://github.com/bhulston/bookmark_plugin) - A better alternative to Chrome Bookmarks for Obsidian users.
 Customize templates on the fly and either append to existing notes, create new notes, or do both!
 - [booktype/Booktype](https://github.com/booktype/Booktype) - Booktype is a free, open source platform that produces beautiful, engaging books formatted for print, Amazon, iBooks and almost any ereader within minutes.